braze-inc/braze-web-sdk/README.md

 News Feed.
 Note that our UI elements are fully customizable via css, so we generally recommend integration of the complete library instead.
 The core library is available at `https://js.appboycdn.com/web-sdk/2.5/appboy.core.min.js`.

-# Using a Custom Endpoint
+# SDK Endpoint

-If Braze has provided you with a custom, client-specific endpoint (for data isolation and reliability purposes), you should configure the SDK to use that endpoint through the `baseUrl` option to the initialize function, for example `appboy.initialize('YOUR-API-KEY-HERE', {baseUrl: 'https://example.appboy.eu/api/v3'})`
+Be sure to use the correct [SDK endpoint](https://www.braze.com/docs/user_guide/administrative/access_braze/sdk_endpoints/) for your Braze cluster (EU-01, US-06 etc.).
+You can find your cluster by logging into the dashboard and checking the value in your browsers address bar e.g. `dashboard-06.braze.com`.
+You should configure the SDK to use that endpoint through the `baseUrl` option in the initialize function, for example `appboy.initialize('YOUR-API-KEY-HERE', {baseUrl: 'https://sdk.fra-01.braze.eu/api/v3'})`

 # Debugging / Troubleshooting